PhyloGrok/AnalyzeNetworksAndPathways/README.md

 1. miRNA-mRNA experimentally validated interactions for the Nanostring subset was retrieved from MirWalk2.0 database.<br>
 2. Code for producting X- and Y- projections of bipartite graphs from the  (Robinson & Henderson 2018). <br>

-## D. Descriptive statistics for a bipartite miRNA-mRNA interaction network.
+## D. Target distributions for bipartite miRNA-mRNA interaction network.
 <b>1.
 Summarizing miRNA-mRNA interactions: Histograms.</b>
 The histogram plots display the distributions of experimentally-validated miRNA-mRNA target interactions from their two perspectives:  1.
 The number of mRNAs targeted by each individual miRNA, and 2.
 The number of miRNAs targeting each individual mRNA.
-The experimentally-validated interaction data was obtained from the MirWalk2.0 database, and then subset for mRNAs and miRNAs contained within our Nanostring expression panels.
+Both miRNA nodes and mRNA nodes exhibit log-normal distributions.

 ```
 ## Export the histogram as .png